Cubified/termgl/README.md

 To close the application, send a `SIGTERM` with `Ctrl+C`.

+If on a system without `pthreads` support, edit the Makefile to read `PTHREADS=0` before compilation.
+This will disable mouse support, but still allow shaders to be rendered.

 ## Running A Custom Shader

 To run a custom fragment shader, simply pass its filename as the first argument to `termgl`.
 A minimal shader is as follows: